|

 and another volley of elven arrows whistled across the divide,

-dropping three of the invading warriors and slowing the rest.
+dropping three of the invading warriors, and slowing the rest.

-enveloped in a strange cloud of darkness, and only the click of
+of darkness, and only the click of mechanical triggers warned

 Agh!
 Camthalion pulled a quarrel from his shoulder